pablang/truckstalkers/README.md

 - Form is submitted through AJAX and renders newly submitted form at the top of list without page refresh
 - Current location of truck shown on each truck page

+## Still to do

+- Add menus to each truck
+- Create admin user
+- Create users table
+- Add map on homepage with truck locations for that area